freshlybakedcode/blackjack/README.md

-# Playing cards
+# Blackjack
-A module creatively named `cards` which contains methods to generate responsive playing cards and output them to the DOM.
+A blackjack implemenation leveraging the `cards` object from https://github.com/freshlybakedcode/playing-cards-2

 ## How to use
 * Clone